parafields/dune-parafields/README.md

 # Where to get help

-To get help concerning dune-randomfield, first check the technical documentation in the /doc subfolder.
+To get help concerning dune-randomfield, first check the examples in the /test subfolder.
+These tests can be built by issuing *"make build_tests"* in the main folder, and run with *"make test"* or by calling the executables directly.

 If your problem persists, check the bug tracker at

 https://gitlab.dune-project.org/oklein/dune-randomfield/issues